VNAJack/COSC310-Individual-Chatbot/README.md

 > $ pip install chatterbot-corpus (Optional; See chatterTrainer.py under [Trainers/Utility](#trainers/utility))

-We need to also download the corpus necessary for our NLP and program to run.
-To do this:
+> $ pip install tweepy

-> Make sure to "$ pip install nltk" beforehand
+> $ pip install TODO: GOOGLE FEED

-> Open python shell
+3. Download the necessary corpora, and then exit the interpreter using the following steps:

+> $ Python

-> ">>> import nltk"
+> *>>>* import nltk

+> *>>>* nltk.download('wordnet')

-> ">>> nltk.download()"
+> *>>>* nltk.download('punkt')

-> A new window will open.
-Under the menu "CORPORA", scroll to find "wordnet", and finally press "download"
-> ">>> nltk.download('punkt')"
+> *>>>* nltk.download('averaged_perceptron_tagger')

-> ">>> nltk.download('averaged_perceptron_tagger')"
+> *>>>* exit()

-2. Make sure the code will be running on the file directory.
-To make sure you have it running on the directory, do the following:
+4. Make sure the code will be running on the file directory.
+If using Visual Studio Code, you can ensure you have it running on the directory with these steps:

-> go to settings or (shortcut: ctrl+, )
+    - Go to settings or use the shortcut: ctrl + ,
-> type "execute in file dir"
+    - Type "execute in file dir"
-> The first setting right underneath the searchbox should contain a checkbox that says "When executing a file in terminal, whether to use execute the file's directory, instead of the current open folder".
+    - Check the box for "When executing a file in terminal, whether to use execute the file's directory, instead of the current open folder"
-> Check the box

-3. In order to run the bot, use the following command from within the project main directory.
+5. Run the bot using the following command from within the project's main directory.

 > $ python IMDBot.py

 ## Classes

+__Assignment 3 Description:__

-The project has two distinct parts that make it work:
+The project has two core parts that make it work:

 1. The IMDb integration and the functions that allow the bot to output the requested information
 2. The classes that handle natural language processing and allow the bot to better understand the user's inputs

-To see the class structure of the IMDb integration, take a look at the [UML Diagram](https://lucid.app/publicSegments/view/aebe824d-31ce-4685-9720-e142ce18f0fb/image.pdf)
+To see the class structure of the IMDb integration, take a look at the [Assignment 3 UML Diagram](https://lucid.app/publicSegments/view/aebe824d-31ce-4685-9720-e142ce18f0fb/image.pdf)

+__Final Project Description:__

+  The project's core parts are still the same; however, the project has grown with the integration of the Twitter and Google News Feed APIs.

 ### Main Class

 #### IMDBot.py

- - This is the main file you run for the bot, it contains the command words and calls the functions that they reference.
+ - The main file the user runs, as it contains the conversation loop and if-statements that look for key words from the user
- - This class inherits the other four.
+ - Inherits the other classes
- - A limitation of this class for now is that many of the commands are hard coded so errors in spelling or incorrect inputs will not be understood.
- - The class does ensure that any major exceptions are handled gracefully, and quick ctrl+c shutdown has also been implemented.
+ - Handles major exceptions are handled gracefully, and quick ctrl+c shutdown has also been implemented.
+ - Changes and additions were made for this project *(Final Project)*

 ### Commands and IMDbPy integration

 #### user.py

-- This class gets the name of the current user for use in the interface.
+- Requests the name of the current user so that IMDBot can refer to the user by the specified name and for interface use.
-- It also allows the user to change their name if requested.
+- Lets the user change their name upon request

 #### film.py

-- This class handles information about a certain movie and also creates a movie object with all of it's attributes being information about the selected movie.
+- Uses the IMDbPY library to
+  - find a movie based on the movie title provided by the user
-- This class can find the director of a movie, the characters, whether someone  worked in a movie, and a summary of it.
+  - find the main director of a movie
+  - provide a summary of a movie
+  - list the characters of a movie
+  - provide the runtime of a movie
+  - find which actor played a specific character in a movie -- [twitter.py](#twitter.py) is incorporated to enhance the search experience. *(Final Project)*

 #### person.py